 3:8 Harden not your hearts, as in the provocation, in the day of temptation in the wilderness: 3:9 When your fathers tempted me, proved me, and saw my works forty years.
 3:10 Wherefore I was grieved with that generation, and said, They do alway err in their heart; and they have not known my ways.
 3:11 So I sware in my wrath, They shall not enter into my rest.)

-Did Paul say to hide away your light of sound doctrine and zeal for God’s Word and tolerate evil to have some kind of false organizational unity?
+Did Paul say that we are to hide away our light of sound doctrine and zeal for God’s Word and tolerate evil to have some kind of false organizational unity?
+Is that the lesson God teaches concerning Israel and the spies?

-NO, he said to encourage one another daily lest anyone be deceived by false doctrine and led into the deceitfulness of tolerating and committing sin.
+NO, we are to encourage one another daily lest anyone be deceived by false doctrine and led into the deceitfulness of tolerating and committing sin.

 3:13 But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.